Heritage and Archaeology

 Heritage and Archaeology - Reasons to Object

-• No Heritage Management Plan for the archaeology sites and the mitigation plan for one site has been made worthless by the developers changing their flood alleviation plans
+• Significant archaeological remains would be destroyed or buried, with important sites omitted or under‑assessed by the developer, and the mitigation plan for one site has been made worthless by the developers changing their flood alleviation plans.

-• The proposal conflicts with WNC Joint Core Strategy - It fails to protect and conserve the natural environment or built heritage, and certainly does nothing to enhance those assets
+• The proposal conflicts with WNC Joint Core Strategy and national heritage policy requirements- It fails to protect and conserve the natural environment or built heritage, overlooks assets such as the Iron Trunk Aqueduct and downplays impacts across the board.

 YOU CAN MAKE A DIFFERENCE: Object/Comment on Planning Application at WNC